 The Best Years: 2011, 2012, 2013, 2014, 2015

-These model years introduced the F Sport package, adding an eight-speed automatic transmission, paddle shifters, a sport-tuned suspension, and unique design elements.
+These years also introduced the F Sport package.
+Think of it as the RX 350’s gym membership – an eight-speed automatic transmission, paddle shifters, sport-tuned suspension, and some sleek design tweaks.

 The Worst Years: 2010